-Brad Douville, Director and Chief Executive Officer
+Brad Douville, Director and Executive Vice Chairman

+Brad Douville has been the Executive Vice-Chair of the Company since August 14, 2023.
+He was the Chief Executive Officer of the Company from June 2019 to August 2023.
 Brad Douville was appointed the President of the Alternative Energy Division of Pressure Technologies plc in November 2017.
 He joined the group after a 25-year career in the natural gas commercial vehicle industry.
 He was one of the founding members of Westport Fuel Systems Inc., a University of British Columbia spinoff company formed in 1995 that has grown into a leading alternative fuels automotive systems company, supplying CNG and LNG systems to many of the world's leading manufacturers of cars and commercial vehicles.
 He was also one of the founding members of the Cummins Westport joint venture formed in 2001, which is the preeminent supplier of natural gas engines for trucks and buses in North America.
 Mr. Douville held various executive positions in engineering and business at Westport and Cummins Westport until November 2017.
 He holds a Bachelor of Applied Science Degree in Mechanical Engineering from the University of Alberta (1992), a Master of Applied Science Degree in Mechanical Engineering from the University of British Columbia (1994) and an Executive Program certificate from the Stanford School of Business (2000).